pratikjadhav2726/RecruitRAG/README.md

-# 🚀 Cold Email Generator with RAG
+# 🚀 Cold Email Generator with Agentic RAG

 ### AI-Powered Cold Email Generation using RAG, LangChain, and Llama 3